geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 ----------------------------

 Path to the :file:`geoschem-species-metadata.yml` file.
-This file contains echoback of information from :ref:`species_database.yml
-<spcguide>`, but only for species that are defined in this
-simulation (instead of all possible species).
+This file contains echoback of information from :file:`species_database.yml`, but only for species that are defined in this simulation (instead of all possible species).
 This facilitates interfacing GEOS-Chem with external models such as CESM.